 Probation means that you are still required to meet university standards.

 All students who have fewer than 30 credits earned must receive at least a 2.0 for the next semester (2.1 for all students who have earned 30 or more credits).
-You should use all the resources available to you such as Learning Center, Advising, Counseling Center, and Division of Student Affairs to have a successful term.
+You should use all the resources available to you such as Learning Center, Advising, Counseling Center, and Division of Student Affairs and Enrollment Services to have a successful term.